-You might be thinking, “Why is prospecting important for sponsorship sales?”
+You might be thinking, “Why is prospecting important for sales?”

 But.
 BUT.
-Someone has to say it. *whispers* Prospecting isn’t optional if you want to be successful in the sponsorship sales world.
-Or the sales world, generally.
+Someone has to say it. *whispers* Prospecting isn’t optional if you want to be successful in the sales world.

 Wondering why prospecting is important, and what steps you can take to start executing a stellar strategy today?
 Keep reading. →